keyone2693/Iran.AspNet.CountryDivisions/README.md

 you can get all provinces, cities, districts, cities, towns and villages or search for them

-and there is no relation between tables i think we won't need this future if you think otherwise tell me :)
+and there is no relation between tables , i think we won't need this future :)

 ##
 .net standard 2.0

 ## Easy to install
-Use the library as dll, reference from [nuget](https://www.nuget.org/packages/Iran.AspNet.CountryDivisions/) or use this in package manager console
+Use the library as dll, reference from [nuget](https://www.nuget.org/packages/Iran.AspNet.CountryDivisions/) or use this in your package manager console
 ```c#
 Install-Package Iran.AspNet.CountryDivisions
 ```